RobGarrard/encoder-decoder/README.md

 The language utility class has this functionality.
 I've built a custom one here, but the spaCy python library seems to have all of this functionality too, I just don't know how to use it.

+For the English and French data sets, we use the spaCy tokenizer for each.
+For detokenizing these languages, I just use `" ".join(tokens)`, which just adds a space between them.
+This is not ideal since, for example, you might get a French output like: ["colle", "-le", "à", "l'", "homme"], which we detokenize to "colle -le à l' homme" rather than "colle-le à l'homme".
+But that's a later problem.

 #### Use your own data

 If you have your own data to use, all you need to do is curate it into the same format: a single file with one line per 'sentence' (string to be encoded) (one file each for source and target languages).